MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The document that outlines the scope of work, deliverables, timeline, and estimated cost of a project is called a proposal.
 A proposal is presented to the customer for review and consideration.
 It might be subject to negotiation before a final agreement is reached.

+### PROSCI

+PROSCI stands for "Professional Counselling Services Institute," and it is also the name of a company that specializes in change management.
+However, when people refer to "PROSCI" in the context of change management methodologies, they are often referring to the Prosci ADKAR® Model, which is a popular and widely used framework for managing the people side of change within organizations.

+The ADKAR® Model focuses on the five key elements of successful change: Awareness, Desire, Knowledge, Ability, and Reinforcement.
+This model helps organizations understand and address the individual and organizational factors that influence successful change initiatives, including those related to technology implementations like Dynamics 365.

 ### Provider

 A provider is a connection point in a supply chain.
 In the context of Intelligent Order Management in Supply Chain Center, a provider enables integration with other systems by presenting calls between systems as actions that can trigger events that drive orchestration.